 The first try at getting the cannonball to shoot out of the cannon into the cab caused the ball to shoot with too much force.
-To cause the cannonball to shoot into the cab of the engine correctly, Keaton had to count out the grains of gunpowder with tweezers.
+To cause it to shoot into the cab of the engine correctly, Buster Keaton had to count out the grains of gunpowder with tweezers.

 In the scene where Johnnie and Annabelle refill the water reservoir of the train, Marion Mack said in an interview many years later that she had no idea that she was supposed to get drenched.
 Buster Keaton had not told her what was supposed to happen, so the shock you see is genuine.

-In the scenes with the opposing armies marching, Keaton had the extras (which included Oregon National Guard troops) wear the uniforms of the Confederacy and march in one direction past the camera, then he had them change uniforms to the Union blue and had them march past the camera in the other direction.
+For the scenes with the opposing armies marching, Buster Keaton had the extras (which included Oregon National Guard troops) wear the gray uniforms of the Confederacy and march in one direction past the camera, then he had them change uniforms to the Union blues and had them march past the camera in the other direction.

 The scene in which The Texas crashes through the bridge was the single most expensive shot of the entire silent movie era.
 The Texas itself remained in the river until WWII, when it was salvaged for scrap iron.